rifathkhan/HackNY/README.md

 # HackNY

+## About the developer environment

+Expirio is the location of the developer environment.
+Currently we are using MERN stack. server.js is where the app server will start running.
+Expirio/client is where all the React files are.

 ## Instructions on how to use the dev environmrnt

 ### 1. Create .env file in the Expirio directory